Cubeir/Vanilla-RTX-Tuner/README.md

 2. **Right-click** `Installer.bat` and select **Run as administrator**.
 3. The script will:
    - Automatically install the required certificate to the Trusted People store (Local Machine).
    - Launch the `.msix` package for installation.

-You’ll be prompted with the MSIX installer UI.
+Here click `install`.

 Future `.msix` packages signed by Cubeir will be be automatically trusted, allowing you to open the `.msix` directly.